 2. American Express Platinum.
 This premium rewards card is specifically targeted at international travelers.
 Cardholders receive a membership to the Delta Airlines SkyClub lounges, as well as the Priority Pass Select airport lounge network.
 Customers also receive a $200 annual airline fee credit, and a one-time credit of $100 toward the application fee for the Global Entry program, operated by U.S. Customs and Border Patrol.
 Cardholders also earn Membership Rewards points which can be transferred to the frequent flier programs of airlines around the world.
 Finally, this card comes loaded with a travel insurance policy and a concierge service that can help you out in almost any situation.
 There is a $450 annual fee for his card.

 3. Barclaycard Arrival Plus.
 This card offers double miles on all purchases and each mile is worth 1 cent as statement credit toward travel expenses such as airfare, car rentals, hotels and cruises.
-In addition, cardholders receive a 10% rebate on miles redeemed.
+In addition, cardholders receive a 5% rebate on miles redeemed.
 This card has no foreign transaction fees, and it features an EMV smart chip with true chip-and-PIN compatibility, while most other chip-equipped cards issued in the United States only support chip-and-signature transactions.
-There is an $89 annual fee for this card that is waived the first year.
+There is an annual fee of $89 (waived first year) for this card.

 4. Chase Sapphire Preferred.
 This card offers double points on all travel and dining expenses, which can really add up for the typical world traveler.
 Points are earned in Chase’s Ultimate Rewards program, which offers transfers of points to airline and hotel programs.
 Chase also offers robust travel insurance and travel assistance policies.
 There is a $95 annual fee for this card that is waived the first year.